proximitybbdo/laravel-cms/readme.md

    #### General settings

-   - `'default_locale' => 'nl-BE'` Default language. value from locales defined in confif/app.php
+   - `'default_locale' => 'nl-BE'` Default language. value from locales defined in config/app.php
    - `'default_cache_duration' => 60 * 24 * 30` Caching is done on PublicItem and some other element.
 Default is 30 days given in minutes.
-   - `'enable_user_managment' => true` if enabled, admin will be able to manage other user.
+   - `'enable_user_managment' => true` if enabled, admin will be able to manage other users.
    - `'enable_translation_manager' => true` if enabled, a translation tools will be present.
-It edit translations files so take care to add you lang file in the .gitignore or to keep track of the change.
+It edits translations files, take care to add your lang file in the .gitignore or to keep track of the changes.
    - `'modules' => array('CASES', ...)`  Modules selected here will be displayed in the cms's admin.
-   - `'content_modules' => array(),` If for some modules you want to share the files & images across all, you can add the modules name in this array.
-All files will be then available under the module name "CONTENT"
+   - `'content_modules' => array(),` If you want to share files & images across multiple modules (e.g. all content modules), you can add the module name in this array.
+All files will be then available under the module name "CONTENT".
-   - `'custom_views' => array()` Define custom views when default one is not availbale
+   - `'custom_views' => array()` Define custom views when default one is not available - deprecated
    - `'files' => array()`   Default config for file upload.
    - `'image_types' => array()` types of image for upload.
 You can then define size, ... (/!\ generate_thumb should always be true)
    - '`user` => array()' Info for the user managment item in the menu.
 Do not remove it if you enabled user managment.